 Instructions

-- Roast the asparagus for 12-15 minutes.
+- Roast the asparagus for 8-20 minutes.
 You will know they’re done when the asparagus turns bright green, the stems are tender, and the tips of the asparagus begin to get crisp from roasting.
-Small or very thin stalks may take less than 12 minutes to roast.
+Small or very thin stalks may take less than 10 minutes to roast.
+Thicker stalks can take up to 20 minutes.
+Check frequently for doneness to avoid overcooking.
+Sprinkle cooked stalks with a bit of fresh lemon juice, if desired.
 Serve hot.

 It appears there was a glitch in the auto-calculation feature on my recipe program, which was pulling from the recipe card rather than the customized values I had included.
 I just corrected it, it should reflect the proper values for 1 tbsp olive oil and 3/4 tsp salt now.
 Thank you for pointing it out!